StephenSorriaux/kazoo/docs/basic_usage.rst

-Sometimes you may wish to have specific retry policies for a command or set of commands that differs from the :meth:`~kazoo.client.KazooClient.retry` method.
-You can manually create a :class:`~kazoo.retry.KazooRetry` instance with the specific retry policy you prefer:
+Sometimes you may wish to have specific retry policies for a command or set of commands that differs from the :meth:`~kazoo_sasl.client.KazooClient.retry` method.
+You can manually create a :class:`~kazoo_sasl.retry.KazooRetry` instance with the specific retry policy you prefer:

 .. code-block:: python

-    from kazoo.retry import KazooRetry
+    from kazoo_sasl.retry import KazooRetry

     kr = KazooRetry(max_tries=3, ignore_expire=False)
     result = kr(client.get, "/some/path")